How to copy data to aws

 - Run the following command to make the scripts available on the commmand line (or restart the terminal).

-Now the scripts can be run as the following commands: cps3
+Now the scripts can be run as the following commands: cps3, lss3, and rms3.

 OPTION 2.
 Choose another install location.¶